A 3 week New Zealand road trip itinerary from Auckland to Christchurch

 If you stay at the Waikite Valley Thermal Pools Campsite, access to the hot pools is included in the campsite fee, and you get access to the pools before the general public in the morning.

-Waimangu Valley has bright blue pools and the option of kayaking past steaming cliffs.
+Waimangu is quieter, and involves a nicer walk.
+Thereβs also the option of kayaking past steaming cliffs.

 Taupo is a nice enough little town on the lakefront.